 As you begin to shop for patio heaters, there are two primary questions.
 What is the area that you are looking to heat?
 And, what type of fuel will you use?

 Know the size of your patio in order to determine the BTUs needed to heat the space.
 (Heat is measured in British Thermal Units, or BTUs).
-You can sort heaters by BTUs using the options in the left rail.
+You can shop by BTU using the options in the left rail of the patio heaters page.
 Keep in mind that electric heat is measured in watts.

 As a guideline, most homeowners will need just one or two patio heaters for their outdoor space.
 One patio heater is probably enough to heat 1,500 to 2,000 square feet of covered space.
 In an uncovered space, expect a freestanding patio heater to warm a 20-foot diameter space.